logicalclocks/hops-docs/docs/configurations/hopsfs.rst

 3. **OptimalMemcache**:
    combines INodeMemcache and PathMemcache.
 4. **InMemory**:
-   Same as INodeMemcache but instead of using Memcached it uses a LRU ConcurrentLinkedHashMap.
+   Same as INodeMemcache but instead of using Memcached it uses an inmemory **LRU ConcurrentLinkedHashMap**.
 We recommend **InMemory** cache as it yields higher throughput.

 For INodeMemcache/PathMemcache/OptimalMemcache following configurations parameters must be set.